 - Makita-built 4-pole motor delivers 480 in.lbs. of Max Torque

 - Mechanical 2-speed transmission (0-600 & 0-1,900 RPM) for a wide range of drilling and driving...

 Size Does Matter From A Woman’s Perspective – other categories:

-3. Women need the right-hand tools, too!
 Hammers come in different WEIGHTS & LENGTHS too.
 Yes, there are dozen-plus styles, and I’m not going into that.
 Let’s talk ordinary, generic claw hammers.
 They can be light for hobby-crafting, such as doing inlay, or they can be 20-oz.
 They can be longer or shorter.
 The claws can be well-defined, straighter or curved more.
 The grips are definitely in a variety of sizes.
-There is the quality of them to consider.
+There is a quality of them to consider.

 - FORGED IN ONE PIECE – The most durable, longest lasting striking tools available

 - RIP CLAW VERSITILITY – Use for pulling nails, prying boards, demolition work, splitting wood and...